-Our "Goals" feature helps you track progress on a specific measure - whether it's a goal related to your performance (such as achieving a specific Sales target), a personal development goal (such as delivering a great speech in front of your team) or a department or company goal.
+Our Goal module helps you track progress on a specific measure - whether it's a goal related to your performance (such as achieving a specific Sales target), a personal development goal (such as delivering a great speech in front of your team), or a department or company goal.

 The title should be a short summary of your goal - it will be displayed in all goal lists and will help you (and others who can see the goal) identify the goal.